ixdabloomington/hello-svg-express/svg-src/README.md

 Drop the SVG files you want to combine in this folder.
+Unfortunately, the included icons don't work well with svgstore.
+However, if you replace these icons with flat icons, you should be in good shape.